VladStefanC/mini-saas-dashboard/README.md

 # Note

 If you wanna build this on local machine you'll need to create a supabase database and create and .env file to connect to it.
-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Deploy on Vercel

-The Project is live here : <https://mini-saas-dashboard-snowy.vercel.app/com>
+The Project is live here : <https://mini-saas-dashboard-git-main-vladstefancs-projects.vercel.app/>

 ## Database